nmshd/documentation/_docs_integrate/establish-relationships.md

   - implementation status:
   - documentation status: DONE
   - published:
-  - link: establish-a-relationship-to-another-identity
+  - link: establish-relationships
 require:
 required_by:
 # End automatic generation
 ---

 Communication and sharing of information between two Identities requires the existence of a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between them.
 This guide describes how a Connector can establish an active Relationship to another Identity.
-Firstly, we explain how to [create a RelationshipTemplate]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#create-a-relationshiptemplate) on a Connector, the so-called Templator, and how to [make the RelationshipTemplate available]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#make-the-relationshiptemplate-available) to the other Identity.
-The RelationshipTemplate can then be used by the other Identity, the so-called Requestor, to [send a RelationshipRequest]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#send-a-relationship-request) to the Templator.
-This RelationshipRequest can finally be accepted by the Templator in order to [establish an active Relationship]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#establish-an-active-relationship) between them.
+Firstly, we explain how to [create a RelationshipTemplate]({% link _docs_integrate/establish-relationships.md %}#create-a-relationshiptemplate) on a Connector, the so-called Templator, and how to [make the RelationshipTemplate available]({% link _docs_integrate/establish-relationships.md %}#make-the-relationshiptemplate-available) to the other Identity.
+The RelationshipTemplate can then be used by the other Identity, the so-called Requestor, to [send a RelationshipRequest]({% link _docs_integrate/establish-relationships.md %}#send-a-relationship-request) to the Templator.
+This RelationshipRequest can finally be accepted by the Templator in order to [establish an active Relationship]({% link _docs_integrate/establish-relationships.md %}#establish-an-active-relationship) between them.

 ## Create a RelationshipTemplate